What is the Mountbatten Plan?

-The partition of India was not only one of the most painful and traumatic events in history, but also one with an uncertain outcome.
-This clause ensured that there would be no discrimination based on religion or community during the transition period from British rule to Indian Independence.
-India should be split up after a reasonable amount of time has passed and tempers have cooled.
+The partition of India was not only one of the most painful and traumatic events in history but also one with an uncertain outcome.
+This clause of the Mountbatten Plan ensured that there would be no discrimination based on religion or community during the transition period from British rule to Indian Independence.
+As per the Lord Mountbatten Plan, India should be split up after a reasonable amount of time has passed and tempers have cooled.
 It should also happen in a way that doesn't hurt those who want to stay in Pakistan or Hindustan.

 Merits of Mountbatten Plan

-Here are few provisions that show why the Mountbatten Plan was a success
+Here are a few provisions that show why the Mountbatten Plan was a success:

-- It gave India its independence, it established Pakistan and it created the conditions for peace between two countries that were historically at war with each other.
+- It gave India its independence, established Pakistan, and created the conditions for peace between two countries that were historically at war with each other.

 - The transfer of power from British hands to Indian leaders by June 1948.

-- It made sure that India would get its independence at a time when there was already instability in the Indian government.
+- The Mountbatten Plan ensured that India would get its independence peacefully at a time when there was already instability in the Indian government.